SatcherInstitute/health-equity-tracker/README.md

 2. `health-equity-tracker/frontend_server/`: A lightweight server that serves the React app as static files and forwards data requests to the data server.
 3. `health-equity-tracker/data_server/`: A data server that responds to data requests by serving data files that have been exported from the data pipeline.

-In addition, we have an un-maintained Storybook project that also lives in `health-equity-tracker/frontend/`.
+In addition, we have an unmaintained Storybook project that also lives in `health-equity-tracker/frontend/`.
 Storybook is a library that allows us to explore and develop UI components in isolation.
 Stories for each UI component are contained in the same directory as the component in a subfolder called "storybook".
 The current main branch version of Storybook can be seen here: https://het-storybook.netlify.app

 ## Frontend React App Environments